qgustavor/what-is-this-anime/README.md

-# What is that anime?
+# What is this anime?

 A video and subtitle search tool inspired by anime.